bravo312/assignment-5/README.md

 ## Features:
     - Has a homepage (index.html) with links to other pages, and information pertaining to html, css.
     - The two.html page has a basic list of coding resources.
-    - The three.html page has a simple svg animaiton.
+    - The three.html page has a simple svg animation.
     - See top of tab to view a simple black and white favicon.

 ## Contact: